andreboyce/gldoteater/README.md

 Recompiling this in Visual Studio Community was a pain took several weeks to sort most of the errors.
 Not to mention that with every version os VS community there are more changes.

 Back when I wrote this I used no unit tests only application testing.

+Going to change all the assets to FOS artwork.

 ### Resources